project-chip/connectedhomeip/docs/guides/mbedos_commissioning.md

 -   Open URL from the console to display the QR in a web browser.

-## Device commisioning for Android
+## Device commissioning for Android

 To commission Matter device onto the network created complete the following
 steps: